lucioandreani/pseudo/README.md

 # pseudo package:

-## nergy bands of tetrahedral semiconductors by pseudopotential calculation
+## Energy bands of tetrahedral semiconductors by pseudopotential calculation

 ### written by Lucio Andreani, lucio.andreani@unipv.it, November 2020

-Empty lattice bands: empty.py or empty1.py, data and functions are inside Pseudopotential bands: pseudo.py with data file pseudo.dat and functions read.py, plot.py, sub.py
+To calculate empty lattice bands: empty.py or empty1.py, data and functions are inside the script

+To calculate pseudopotential energy bands: pseudo.py with data file pseudo.dat and functions read.py, plot.py, sub.py

 Gnuplot files for plotting: empty.gnu and pseudo.gnu Can be called using scripts ple and pl